Indianapolis Colts vs. Las Vegas Raiders NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Indianapolis and its opponents have gone over the current 44.5-point total in seven of 15 games (46.7%) this season.
+- Indianapolis and its opponents have combined to score more than 44.5 points in seven of 15 games this season.

 - In 53.3% of Las Vegas' games this season (8/15), the teams combined to score more than Sunday's total of 44.5.

-- The combined points per game average of the two teams, 49.1, is 4.6 points more than Sunday's over/under.
+- The combined points per game average of the two teams, 49.1, is 4.6 points greater than Sunday's over/under.

 - These two squads surrender a combined 46.9 points per game, 2.4 more than this contest's over/under.